-In order to improve a solo it’s really crucial to hear a chord progression, otherwise, you are never going to succeed in your endeavor.
+In order to improve a solo it’s really crucial to hear a chord progression, otherwise, you are never going to succeed in your endeavour.

-The piano is one of the most important musical instrument when it comes to identifying chord progressions.
+The piano is one of the most important musical instruments when it comes to identifying chord progressions.

 Chose a standard that you have heard and concentrate on chord progressions’ four bars.
 Instead of guessing or identifying the progression at once try to focus on the movement and attribute of the chords.